cyrusimap/cyrusimap.github.io/stable/_sources/imap/reference/manpages/configs/imapd.conf.txt

     .. startblob sync_timeout

-    ``sync_timeout:`` 1800
+    ``sync_timeout:`` 30m

-        Number of seconds to wait for a response before returning a timeout failure when talking to a replication peer (client or server).
+        How long to wait for a response before returning a timeout failure when talking to a replication peer (client or server).
+The minimum duration is 3 seconds, the default is 30 minutes.

+        For backward compatibility, if no unit is specified, seconds is assumed.

     .. endblob sync_timeout